kopa-app/model/README.md

 // set pretty to true for prettier output user.toString(pretty);

-// save user to backend
+// calls your own save implementation
 // returns a promise, callback can be omitted user.save(callback);

-// remove user from backend
+// calls your own remove implementation
 // returns a promise, callback can be omitted user.remove(callback);
 ```